bforte/Functoid/README.md

 ## Commands

+At the moment there is no shortage of characters and thus no reason not to have multiple characters with the same meaning, for example `0` and `F` are the same (or `B` and `*`) - this allows programs to be more expressive.

-This is the full list of all commands that `functoid` currently knows each with a description and possibly the lambda term that gets applied to the current function:
+This is the full list of all commands that `functoid` currently knows each with a description and possibly the lambda term that gets applied to the current function.

 | Character    | Description                          | Lambda term  |